d-santiago/airline-reservation-system/README.md

 ### Complete
 1. View Flights
-1. Add New Flight
+1. Add New Flight (Using Redirect)
-    1. Issue #1: Page adds duplicate flights each time the page is reloaded
 1. Change Flight Status
     1. Issue #1: Printing that the status was successful shows up in each table row.
 1. Add New Airplane
-    1. Issue #1: Page adds duplicate airplanes each time the page is reloaded

 ### To Do
 1. Add New Airport